home-assistant/home-assistant.io/source/_integrations/ifttt.markdown

 ---
-title: "IFTTT"
+title: IFTTT
-description: "Instructions on how to setup IFTTT within Home Assistant."
+description: Instructions on how to setup IFTTT within Home Assistant.
 logo: ifttt.png
 ha_category:
   - Automation
 featured: true
 ha_iot_class: Cloud Push
-ha_release: 0.80
+ha_release: 0.8
 ---

 [IFTTT](https://ifttt.com) is a web service that allows users to create chains of simple conditional statements, so-called "Applets".
 With the IFTTT component, you can trigger applets through the **"Webhooks"** service (which was previously the **"Maker"** channel).